-21For more information on the structural PSD program requirements that are relevant to EPA's review of infrastructure SIPs in connection with the current PSD-related infrastructure SIP requirements, see the technical support document in the docket for this rulemaking.
+21 For more information on the structural PSD program requirements that are relevant to EPA's review infrastructure SIP in connection with the current PSD-related infrastructure requirements, see the Technical Support Document in the docket for today's rulemaking.

-Georgia Air Quality Act Article 1: Air Quality (O.C.G.A.
-12-9-10), and Georgia Rule for Air Quality 391-3-1-.03(9) which establishes Georgia's Air Permit Fee System.
-For Section 110(a)(2)(E)(iii), the State does not rely on localities in Georgia for specific SIP implementation.
-Georgia's authority for this infrastructure element relating to local or regional implementation of SIP provisions is found in Georgia Air Quality Act Article 1: Air Quality (O.C.G.A.
-Section 12-9-5(b)(17)).
-Asevidence of the adequacy of GAEPD's resources with respect to sub-elements (i) and (iii), EPA submitted a letter to Georgia on March 20, 2015, outlining CAA section 105 grant commitments and the current status of these commitments for fiscal year 2014.
-The letter EPA submitted to GAEPD can be accessed at www.regulations.gov using Docket ID No. EPA-R04-OAR-2015-0152.
+To satisfy the requirements of sections 110(a)(2)(E)(i) and (iii), Mississippi provides that MDEQ is responsible for promulgating rules and regulations for the NAAQS, emissions standards, general policies, a system of permits, fee schedules for the review of plans, and other planning needs as found in Mississippi Code Title 49, Section 49-17-17(d) and Section 49-17-17(h) (Appendix A-9).
+As evidence of the adequacy of MDEQ's resources with respect to sub-elements (i) and (iii), EPA submitted a letter to Mississippi on March 12, 2015, outlining 105 grant commitments and the current status of these commitments for fiscal year 2014.
+The letter EPA submitted to Mississippi can be accessed at www.regulations.gov using Docket ID No. EPA-R04-OAR-2015-0155.
 Annually, states update these grant commitments based on current SIP requirements, air quality planning, and applicable requirements related to the NAAQS.
-There were no outstanding issues in relation to the SIP for fiscal year 2014, therefore, GAEPD's grants were finalized and closed out.
+There were no outstanding issues in relation to the SIP for fiscal year 2014, therefore, MDEQ's grants were finalized and closed out.
 In addition, the requirements of 110(a)(2)(E)(i) and (iii) are met when EPA performs a completeness determination for each SIP submittal.
-This determination ensures that each submittal provides evidence that adequate personnel, funding, and legal authority under state law has been used to carry out the state's implementation plan and related issues.
-GAEPD's authority is included in all prehearing and final SIP submittal packages for approval by EPA.
-GAEPD is responsible for submitting all revisions to the Georgia SIP to EPA for approval.
-EPA has made the preliminary determination that Georgia has adequate resources for implementation of the 2010 1-hour SO2 NĀAQS.
+This determination ensures that each submittal provides evidence that adequate personnel, funding, and legal authority under State law has been used to carry out the State's implementation plan and related issues.
+Mississippi's authority to implement provisions of the State's SIP is included in all prehearings and final SIP submittal packages for approval by EPA.
+EPA has made the preliminary determination that Mississippi has adequate resources for implementation of the 2010 1-hour SO2 NAAQS.